X2Ca/from-pixels-to-blocks/README.md

 ## Function Graph Mode

-- Select the dimension of the output grid
+- Select the grid resolution
-- Type your function ( in function of x and y)
+- Enter a function of x and y

 ## Picture Mode

-- Select the dimension of the output grid
+- Select the grid resolution
 - Type the path of your image (e.g ``from-pixels-to-blocks/images/la_joconde.jpg``)

 ### Rotation